-- Malawi declared a State of National Disaster from 23rd March 2020. - The Malawi Government has effective on 14th August eased COVID-19 rules on public gatherings by allowing up to 100 people to gather, unlike only 10 people as earlier announced on 9th August 2020. - Malawi President announced on 15th August 2020 plans to open schools early September but with strict adherence to health guidelines.
+- Malawi declared a State of National Disaster from 23rd March 2020. - Opening of airports for international flights effective 1st September 2020.
+All arrivals will be required to produce COVID-19 negative test results based on tests conducted within 10 days prior to arrival. - The Malawi Government has effective on 14th August eased COVID-19 rules on public gatherings by allowing up to 100 people to gather, unlike only 10 people as earlier announced on 9th August 2020. - Phased opening of schools starting with examination classes on 7th September 2020 but with strict adherence to health guidelines.
 Schools were closed on 20th March 2020. - Closure of all colleges and universities from 20th March 2020 until further communication. - As from 9th August 2020 mandatory wearing of face masks in all public spaces declared failure of which can result in a fine of 10,000 Malawian Kwacha (USD 13). - As from 9th August 2020, public gatherings of greater than 10 people are prohibited with the exception of funerals which can have up to 50 people in attendance. - Places of worship, restaurants and bars closed with only take-away sales being permitted for drinking establishments beginning 9th August 2020. - As from 9th August 2020, entry to Malawi is prohibited except for Malawian nationals and foreign nationals with valid residency visas.
-If eligible to enter the country, passengers will be tested for COVID-19 on arrival and will have to remain at the airport or a testing center until the test results are known. - Beginning 9th August 2020, all markets, shops and businesses that are in close proximity to hospitals ordered to close. - Introduction on 1st August 2020 of the Zikomo Presidential Award as a token of thanks to the most dedicated health care workers in the fight against COVID-19. - All flights into and out of Malawi suspended effective 1 April, until further notice. - Flights carrying medical professionals, essential health equipment and emergency relief items are exempted.
+If eligible to enter the country, passengers will be tested for COVID-19 on arrival and will have to remain at the airport or a testing center until the test results are known. - Beginning 9th August 2020, all markets, shops and businesses that are in close proximity to hospitals ordered to close. - Introduction on 1st August 2020 of the Zikomo Presidential Award as a token of thanks to the most dedicated health care workers in the fight against COVID-19. - Flights carrying medical professionals, essential health equipment and emergency relief items are exempted.
 Additionally, authorities have suspended the issuance of visas.
-Flights carrying returning Malawi citizens and or cargo are handled on a case by case basis. - Recruitment of 2000 health workers to support the fight against COVID-19 - Mandatory 14 days guarantine for all travelers from COVID-19 affected countries - Opening of institutional isolation and treatment centers in the cities of Blantyre, Lilongwe and Mzuzu
+Flights carrying returning Malawi citizens and or cargo are handled on a case by case basis. - Recruitment of 2000 health workers to support the fight against COVID-19 - Mandatory 14 days quarantine for all travelers from COVID-19 affected countries - Opening of institutional isolation and treatment centers in the cities of Blantyre, Lilongwe and Mzuzu